manoj-323/recani_m/README.md

-# Recani-M: Anime Recommendation System
+# Recani_m: Anime Recommendation System

-Recani-M is a sophisticated web application designed to deliver personalized anime recommendations using a combination of content-based filtering and multi-armed bandit algorithms.
+Recani_m is a sophisticated web application designed to deliver personalized anime recommendations using a combination of content-based filtering and multi-armed bandit algorithms.
 This unique approach allows the system to continuously refine its suggestions based on user interactions, offering a more tailored and engaging experience over time.

 ## Table of Contents